Exim writes three different logs, referred to as the main log, the reject log, and the panic log:

 smtp_syntax_error: A log line is written for every SMTP syntax error encountered.
 An unrecognized command is treated as a syntax error.
 For an external connection, the host identity is given; for an internal connection using -bs the sender identification (normally the calling user) is given.

 subject: The subject of the message is added to the arrival log line, preceded by “T=” (T for “topic”, since S is already used for “size”).
 Any MIME “words” in the subject are decoded.
 The print_topbitchars option specifies whether characters with values greater than 127 should be logged unchanged, or whether they should be rendered as escape sequences.

 tls_certificate_verified: An extra item is added to <= and => log lines when TLS is in use.
 The item is

-CV=yesif the peer’s certificate was verified, and
+CV=yesif the peer’s certificate was verified using a CA trust anchor,

 tls_cipher: When a message is sent or received over an encrypted connection, the cipher suite used is added to the log line, preceded by X=.

 tls_peerdn: When a message is sent or received over an encrypted connection, and a certificate is supplied by the remote host, the peer DN is added to the log line, preceded by DN=.